FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 5 – Publish/18-Publishing to learning platform/18-Publishing to learning platform.md

 ### Indexing the course in the EOSC catalogue
 Making the course visible in the EOSC catalogue

-## Exercise: Adding content to the course
+## Exercise: Adding content to the course on the learning platform

-The goal of this exercise is to describe the way in which you can costomise the course settings on the learning platform.
+The goal of this exercise is to describe how to add content to the previously created course on the learning platform.